jkaye2012/organizing-chaos/content/posts/enabling-constraints.md

 also recognize that a constraint that enables when a system is first designed can eventually become a restriction with significant negative impact if proper care isn't exercised.

-It's almost alaways a good idea to pay attention to that constraints that you're working against and how they influence your decision making.
+It's almost always a good idea to pay attention to that constraints that you're working against and how they influence your decision making.